-- Provide written meeting summaries within 5 business days of each meeting to - Provide up to 2 fact sheets, 1 aerial graphic and 1 aerial graphic of the proposed project 10 business days prior to each scheduled meeting.
+• Provide up to 1 fact sheet, 1 aerial graphic and 1 aerial graphic of the proposed project within 5 business days of completion of final DAP.
 The files will be provided in draft and final forms in PDF.
 The PDF's will be placed on the County's website.